NoorazamTuah/Predective_Potential_FTemp_Indices/README.md

 **Scatter_plots_Ftemp.m**	Generate scatter plots, one for each pair of data.

-**GoldenSectionSearch_Maximum.m**	IMPORTANT: This must be placed in the working directory as it is referenced in the three other scripts.
+**GoldenSectionSearch_Maximum_FTemp.m**	IMPORTANT: This must be placed in the working directory as it is referenced in the three other scripts.
 This is the Octave 7.2 implementation of the Golden Section Search algorithm.
 I manually translated this from the Python code.